thebyrd/torero/README.md

     $ torero controller [name]
     $ torero model [name]

+# AWS Setup
+Torero is tightly integrated with Amazon Web Services.
+All of the images are uploaded to the S3 bucket and distributed by a cloudfront distribution that should both be specified in config/production.js.
+You will also need to fill in your AWS key and secret.

 # Contributing & Development

 Questions, pull requests, bug reports are all welcome.
 Submit them here on Github.